cloud-gov/cg-site/_pages/pages/documentation/site-wide-alert.md

   - /pages/for-federalist-developers/site-wide-alert/
 ---

-Members of the Federalist dev team can update Federalist to display a banner explaining any maintenance, bugs, or degradation that users should be aware of.
+Members of the Pages dev team can update Pages to display a banner explaining any maintenance, bugs, or degradation that users should be aware of.
 This is done by setting values in a user provided service.

 ## Setting A Site Wide Alert

-To set a site wide alert, target the Federalist production space and run the following on the command line:
+To set a site wide alert, target the Pages production space and run the following on the command line:

 ```shell
 cf uups federalist-site-wide-error -p '{